Why does a finance degree often fall short in the real world?

 This CFA course is valuable for anyone interested in understanding the fundamentals of asset management.
 It is particularly beneficial for finance professionals, business owners, and investors who want to improve their ability to analyse a company’s financial health and make informed investment decisions.

+You trusted the numbers and missed the risk.
 Financial statement analysis is a fundamental aspect of business management and investment decision-making.
-It involves scrutinizing a company’s financial statements to understand its financial health and performance.
+It involves scrutinising a company’s financial statements to understand its financial health and performance.

 However, while this analysis can provide valuable insights, it also comes with its own set of challenges and limitations.
 In this blog post, we’ll explore the limitations of financial statement analysis and delve into some examples and types of financial analysis, as well as the tools and techniques used in this process.